breadcat/blog.minskio.co.uk/content/quotes.md

 >Poverty has its freedoms; opulence has its obstacles

+>Punch them in the sarcophagus

 >RAID is not backup

 >Reader beware, you're in for a slap <!-- goosebumps photoshop -->

 >Reduce, Reuse, Recycle

+>Relax.
+Pot temperatures have been going up and down for centuries.

 >Rosalind's a fucking nightmare <!-- taskmaster -->